 Can You Get a Loan for Apartment Rent?

-Yes, you definitely can.
-Essentially you’ll be applying for a personal loan and you’ll just be using the money to help float your rent and other costs until you are able to pay it.
+Essentially you’ll be applying for a personal loan and using the money to help float your rent and other costs until you’re able to pay it off.

 The great thing is, a personal loan is usually an unsecured loan so you won’t need to provide an asset as collateral and security to the lender.

 It’s important to remember that loans come with interest.
 This rate determines the extra amount you have to pay back on top of the amount you borrowed.

 Before taking out a personal loan for rent, you should calculate how much it will cost you in total based on the amount borrowed, interest rate, and repayment term.
 Be sure you can afford the monthly payments or you may find yourself falling into more debt.

 Consumer vs Commercial Loans

 If you are looking for loans for your rental property, skip to the “Commercial Loan Options” section below.